bug-muffin/tic-tac-toe/README.md

 cd tic-tac-toe-scala
 ```

-This application is built with SBT, a build tool similar to Gradle and Maven for Scala.
 To run the application, type

 ```scala
 sbt run